Pomax/bezierjs/README.md

 ## Engagement

-For comments and questions, [tweet at me](https://twitter.com/TheRealPomax) or file an issue.
+For comments and questions, [contact me on Mastodon](https://mastodon.social/@TheRealPomax) or file an issue.